Scroll down to see each list for different mediums.

 Use good long handled brushes and not old worn out brushes.
-I use a variety of synthetic, bristle, flats (favorite) and rounds (smaller brushes) to achieve different shapes and edges.
+I use a variety of synthetic, flats (favorite) and rounds (smaller brushes) to achieve different shapes and edges.

 Make sure you have some larger brushes # 10, 8, 6, 4, 2

 Several styles of palette knives for mixing or painting with.
-I prefer the long thin knife that doesn't have a v shape.
-Image coming soon.
+I prefer the long thin pointed knife. (included in the oil workshop kit)

 Canvas panels (not stretched canvases) are easier when painting en plein air.
 You can use either canvas or panels when at home.
 Ampersand Gessobord is my personal favorite for panels and you will receive two sample panels to work on when you take a three day workshop.

 8x10, 9x12 and 11x14 panels are great for outdoors, depending on your easel, how fast you paint and your level.